 - BLIND SPOT ACCIDENTS: Tractor trailers have four major blind spots about the vehicle and oftentimes accidents occur when either the truck driver or the other motorist are not aware of or heed the danger of a potential blind spot.

-WHAT ARE COMMON TRUCKING ACCIDENT INJURIES?
+WHAT ARE COMMON INJURIES IN TRUCKING CRASHES?

 Truck accidents that involve passenger vehicles can be severe.
 Two passenger vehicles colliding can certainly have devastating consequences, but a passenger car is simply no match for the size and power of a tractor trailer truck.
 The damage from such an accident may be irreversible and last a lifetime, saddling you with current and future healthcare and life expenses.
 The following are typical truck accident injuries: